-- Providing road safety education, based on the National Practices for Early Childhood Road Safety Education. - Including all children attending the service in road safety education. - Participating in regular professional development/training in road safety to keep up to date with current legislation, regulations, rules, standards and best practice information. - Using a broad range of resources to support the delivery of road safety education. - Providing bicycle helmets which meet Australian/New Zealand Standard 2063 and ensuring that that they are correctly fitted where bicycles or wheeled toys (refer to Attachment 1, Glossary) are used. - Providing parents/guardians and visitors with location-specific road safety information. - Providing parents/guardians with information about road safety and actively communicating this information to families. - Providing parents/ guardians with access to this policy and its attachments and actively communicating this information to families. - Requesting a bus with fitted seat belts.
-Where buses with fitted seat belts are hired all children, educators and volunteers must have the seat belts secured correctly for the entire trip - Following appropriate procedures in the event of a vehicle crash or transport-related injury involving any children, staff or volunteers from the service (refer to Incident, Injury, Trauma and Illness Policy), including notifying the Nominated Supervisor and Approved Provider as soon as possible after the event. - Implementing the service's agreed procedures where a child is observed being transported to or from the premises in an unsafe manner.
+- Providing road safety education, based on the National Practices for Early Childhood Road Safety Education. - Including all children attending the service in road safety education. - Participating in regular professional development/training in road safety to keep up to date with current legislation, regulations, rules, standards, and best practice information. - Using a broad range of resources to support the delivery of road safety education. - Providing bicycle helmets which meet Australian/New Zealand Standard 2063 and ensuring that that they are correctly fitted where bicycles or wheeled toys (refer to Attachment 1, Glossary) are used. - Providing parents/guardians and visitors with location-specific road safety information. - Providing parents/guardians with information about road safety and actively communicating this information to families. - Providing parents/ guardians with access to this policy and its attachments and actively communicating this information to families. - Requesting a bus with fitted seat belts.
+Where buses with fitted seat belts are hired all children, educators and volunteers must have the seat belts secured correctly for the entire trip - Following appropriate procedures in the event of a vehicle crash or transport-related injury involving any children, staff, or volunteers from the service (refer to Incident, Injury, Trauma, and Illness Policy), including notifying the Nominated Supervisor and Approved Provider as soon as possible after the event. - Implementing the service's agreed procedures where a child is observed being transported to or from the premises in an unsafe manner. - Conduct regular head counts and complete the embarking/disembarking log when using transport?

-DOCUMENT TITLE & NUMBER ROAD SAFETY AND SAFE TRAVEL (Children) POLICY Content Owner Uniting Early Learning - Acting Executive Officer Page 7 of 14 Document Author EL - Practice Manager Document Version V 5.0 Policy No. 06 Date Published 05/10/2021 Review Date 05/10/2022
+DOCUMENT TITLE & NUMBER ROAD SAFETY AND SAFE TRAVEL (Children) POLICY Content Owner Uniting Early Learning - Acting Executive Officer Page 5 of 12 Document Author EL - Practice Manager Document Version V 5.0 Policy No. 06 Date Published 028/11/2022 Review Date 28/11/2023

-Attachment 6b - Best Practice - Quality Area 2 (and 6)

-Why is road safety education important?
+Attachment 6b - Best Practice - Quality Area 2 (and 6) Why is road safety education important?

-Road safety education can help to reduce the risk of serious injury and death among young children by assisting them to develop skills, knowledge and behaviour about the safe use of roads.
+Road safety education can help to reduce the risk of serious injury and death among young children by assisting them to develop skills, knowledge, and behaviour about the safe use of roads.